-View this map of Hawaii for a first glimpse at the state.
-Then read through the following Hawaii geography facts.
+Read through the following Hawaii geography facts.
 Print out the map of Hawaii provided below and add these items to the map.

 - The only native mammal is the Hawaiian hoary bat.
 The other mamma;s were brought to the islands.

 - Hawaii is an archipelago of 137 islands covering 1,500 miles of the Pacific Ocean.

 - The capital, Honolulu, lies on the southeastern section of the island of Oahu.

 - The island of Hawaii is the largest of the Hawaiian Islands.

 - The Kauai Channel lies between the islands of Kauai and Honolulu.

 - The Alenuihaha Channel separates the islands of Maui and Hawaii.

 - Hawaii’s highest point is Mauna Kea at 13,796 feet above sea level, located in the north-central part of the island of Hawaii.